One-pan roasted squid in a delicious garlic and red chili pan sauce, with cherry tomatoes and breadcrumbs. Serve over spaghetti!

 - Turn oven up to 475 degrees.

 - Put the squid, olive oil, garlic, red pepper and 1/2 teaspoon salt in a large bowl and toss together.

-- Bring a large (at least 6 quarts) pot of water to a boil - add enough salt to the water that it tastes salty (start with 1 tablespoon).
+- Bring a large (at least 6 quarts) pot of water to a boil - add 3 - 4 tablespoons kosher salt to the water.

 - When the oven is hot, place a large rimmed baking sheet on the rack to heat up for 10 minutes.